data-gymnasia/courses/content/programming-in-python/content.md

 ::: .exercise
 **Exercise**
 Write a function _{code.language-python}f_ which takes a positive integer _{code.language-python}n_ as input and returns the $n$th positive odd integer.
-You should replace the keyword _{code.language-python}pass_ in the code block below (the rest of the code, starting from the fourth line, checks that your function works; you shouldn't change it.)
+You should replace the line with the keyword _{code.language-python}pass_ in the code block below (the rest of the code, starting from the fourth line, checks that your function works).

+Also, note that you have *two* boxes: the first is for scratch, and the second is for saving your answer.
+Once you're happy with your code, copy and paste it into the second box.
 :::

     pre(data-executable)
       | def f(n):
-      |     pass
+      |     pass # add code here
       |
       | def test_f():
       |     assert f(3) == 5